 "The Atoners!"
 Harry roared.
 He stood up, his hands in tight fists.
 He felt like running away.

 Instead, something else took over this urge.
 He could feel the power sizzling within him.
 With horror, Harry jumped away from the spot he stood, watching the grass around his feet and the leaves of the branches near him yellowing, and dying.
-He wasn't absorbing their power.
-He was killing them.
+He wasn't absorbing their power, he was killing them.
 He moved away, as he did not want a repeat of what happened days ago.
-He did not want his power to harm anything else.

-"Please tell my why?"
-Demus asked, eyeing the dying vegetation wearily, standing up to save himself from the magic.
+"Tell my why?"
+Demus asked, eyeing the dying vegetation warily.

 "It's… it's what they did to me."

-Everyone knew what the Atoners had done to him and to the others.
-It was no secret that Gregory Brodes and his cronies liked to rape and brutalise the prisoners.
-Or that Willis liked to bully them, while the others tormented them.
+It was no secret that Gregory Brodes and his cronies liked to rape the prisoners, or that Willis liked to bully and torture, while the others mocked and terrorised them.
 Yet the words fought not to escape his mouth.
 It felt shameful, humiliating, and just plain right disgusting to even talk about it.

 He ran an agitated hand through his hair and sat down, eyes trained on the grass.

-"When they—I feel so disgusted with myself.
-I feel—so dirty."
+"When they—I feel so disgusted with myself—so dirty."

 "What did they take?"

 NO!
 He shook his head vigorously.
 He was not that sort of person.
 These were living things.
 He looked back at the ants.
-He didn't want them to die, but his power was beyond his control, with all the emotions he was experiencing.
-He stormed off; hoping some of the ants would survive, hoping his power would calm itself, hoping to stop his thoughts of wanting them to die.
+He didn't want them to die, but his power was beyond his control with all the emotions he was experiencing.
+He stormed off; hoping some of the ants would survive, hoping his power would calm itself, hoping to stop his thoughts of death.

-He felt sick at the evil he did not want to do.
-The one thing he did not want his power to do, he just let happen.
+He felt sick at the evil he felt like committing.
+The one thing he didn't want his power to do, he just let happen.
 He thought of his Mirror.
-He will not become him.
+He will never become him.